thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/particle.md

 Click on **Use this example** and thunder icon to flash it to the device.

+#### Configure dashboard

+Let's return to ThingsBoard and configure the dashboard to control device.
 To demonstrate on how to send a command to the device we will use a **Switch Control Widget**, to use it you can follow next steps:
 - Click on **Edit mode** button to enable edit mode.
 - Open existing or create a new dashboard.